What is Retail foreign exchange trading

 Australian currency traders can view our forex trading hours chart to see the Asian (Sydney, Australia and Tokyo markets), European (London) and US (New York) trading sessions expressed in Australian eastern standard time.

-The Australian Securities & Investments Commission (ASIC) have provided an excellent understanding foreign exchange trading resource on their web site.
-ASIC is an independent Australian government body that acts as Australia’s corporate financial regulator (which covers CFDs and Forex).
+The Australian Securities & Investments Commission (ASIC) have provided an excellent resource for understanding Retail foreign exchange trading on their web site.
+ASIC is an independent government body that operates as Australia’s financial markets, financial services and corporate regulator (which includes the provision of CFDs and Forex trading).

 The article covers essential topics such as risks involved, how to deal with FX providers and asking yourself the important question “Is online forex trading right for you”.